- Climate Litigation Database

 In July 2023, the Secretary of State granted development consent for the construction of a new dual carriageway Wiltshire, England.
 The route crosses the Stonehenge World Heritage Site, including via a new tunnel underneath the stones.
 The scheme would replace the existing surface-level section of the road.

 The claimant company, formed by objectors to the proposal, issued a public law challenge.
 They were joined by a co-claimant who was a local landowner.
 The challenge was heard at a ‘rolled-up hearing’, at which the application for permission to bring the claim, and the substantive claim itself, were heard together.
-The High Court gave judgment in February 2024.
+On February 19, 2024, Justice Holgate of the High Court gave judgment.
 The hearing and the judgment concerned only the first six of the claimants’ seven grounds.
 The seventh ground was stayed for later determination.

 For the six grounds that were considered, the court refused permission.
 Two of those grounds related to climate change.